mmikowski/powercss/README.md

 # PowerCSS - JavaScript-powered real-time CSS
-PowerCSS 1.0 has been tested in public web sites and multiple projects, and it has been reliable and stable.

 ## Overview
 Unleash JavaScript to create custom styling for every person that uses your web application.
 PowerCSS employs merging, caching, compression, and